acobster/dotfiles/NOTES.md

 3. Btrfs+LUKS
     - LUKS drive, with Btrfs filesystem mounted into it
     - 100% remaining disk space
-    - A subvolume each for root & home, plus a swapfile
+    - A subvolume each for:
+        - root
+        - home
+        - snapshots (this lets us browse snapshots as a regular file tree)
+    - Swapfile

 See also: